-Data Message 1 - 28-bit ARGOS ID
+Data Message 1

-Byte(s) Mnemonic Description 0 CRC Message CRC 1 MSG Message ID - each data message block is comprised of multiple messages, this will be a 1 for Data Message 1 2 BLK Message block ID - increments with each transmitted message block and wraps at 0xFF 3 - 4 FLT Float ID (apf9a controller serial number) 5 PRF Profile number (wraps to 0 from 255) 6 LEN Number of TSP samples in this message block 7 - 8 STATUS Same as the Test Message 1 Status word (see above) 9 - 10 SP Surface pressure at end of Up Time [centibars] 11 CP The current pressure [centibars] as recorded during the creation of each argos message block.
+0 Byte(s) Mnemonic Description 0 CRC Message CRC 1 MSG Message ID - each data message block is comprised of multiple messages, this will be a 1 for Data Message 1 2 BLK Message block ID - increments with each transmitted message block and wraps at 0xFF 3 - 4 FLT Float ID (apf9a controller serial number) 5 PRF Profile number (wraps to 0 from 255) 6 LEN Number of TSP samples in this message block 7 - 8 STATUS Same as the Test Message 1 Status word (see above) 9 TELONICS This byte records the state of 8 status bits for the Telonics PTT] 10 СР The current pressure [centibars] as recorded during the creation of each argos message block.
 Each distinct copy of argos message #1 contains a new pressure measurement.
+11,12 SP The surface pressure [centibars] as recorded just prior to the descent to the park depth 13 SPP The piston position [counts] recorded when the surface-detection algorithm terminated.
+14 PPP2 The piston position [counts] recorded at time that the park phase of the mission cycle terminated.
+15 PPP The piston position [counts] recorded at the time that the last deep-descent phase terminated.
+16 - 19 SBE41 This long-word records the state of 32 status bits specifically related to the SBE41.
+Individual bits can be accessed with an appropriate bit-mask.
+20 VQ The quiescent battery voltage [counts] measured when the park phase of the profile cycle terminated.
+21 IQ The quiescent battery current [counts] measured when the park phase of the profile cycle terminated.
+22 VSBE The battery voltage [counts] measured when the SBE41 The battery voltage [counts] measured when the SBE41 •• terminated.
+23 ISBE The battery current [counts] measured when the SBE41 sampled after the park phase of the profile cycle 2.4 terminated.
+24 VHPP The battery voltage [counts] measured just prior to then end of the initial extension of the buoyancy pump at the start of the profile phase of the profile cycle.

-12 SPP Piston position when surface detected [counts] 13 PPP2 Piston position at end of Park phase [counts] 14 PPP Piston position at end of last Deep descent phase [counts] SBE41 SBE41 status word - 16 bits, see below PMT Cumulative piston on time during ascent [seconds] 19 VQ Battery voltage at end of Park phase [counts] 20 IQ Battery current at end of Park phase [counts] 21 VSBE Battery voltage while SBE41 sampling at end of Park phase [counts] 22 ISBE Battery current while SBE41 sampling at end of Park phase [counts] 23 VHPP Battery voltage measured just before the end of the initial piston extension beginning Profile phase [counts] 24 IHPP Battery current measured just before the end of the initial piston extension beginning Profile phase [counts] 25 VAP Battery voltage while air pump running [counts] 26 IAP Battery current while air pump running [counts] 27 ABP The air bladder pressure after each argos transmission [counts] 28 PAP The number of 6-second pulses of the air pump required 29 - 30 VSAP Integrated Measure of (Volt-Sec) of volume of air pumped during telemetry cycle.
-31 Not used - only exists for a float with a 20-bit ARGOS ID
+25 IHPP The battery current [counts] measured just prior to then end of the initial extension of the buoyancy pump at the start of the profile phase of the profile cycle.
+26 VAP The battery voltage [counts] measured during the most recent period when the air pump was activated.
+27 IAP The battery current [counts] measured during the most recent period when the air pump was activated 28 PAP The number of 6-second pulses of the air pump required to inflate the air bladder 29 - 30 VSAP The integrated measure (Volt-Sec) of the volume of air pumped during the telemetry cycle.
+31 NA Not used (0xff).
+Present only if a 20-bit argos id is used.